Baby Slings & The Potential for Suffocation

 - Prevent the baby’s face from pressing tightly against the wearer.

-Most baby sling manufactures advise that babies must be 4 months or older to be put in the sling.
+Most baby sling manufacturers advise that babies must be 4 months or older to be put in the sling.

 Baby Sling Recalls